 - Loss of earning capacity

-To determine your case’s value, an attorney will typically examine your records and receipts and recover professional testimony from experts in the medical or vocational fields.
+To determine your case’s value, a lawyer will typically examine your records and receipts and recover professional testimony from experts in the medical or vocational fields.

 Their knowledge can help reinforce the severity of your condition or your inability to continue working.
 This will allow you to recover much more compensation than if you had just requested payment for your lost wages or current medical expenses.